MagicPush/cli-toolkit/README.md

 }
 ```

-If you want to read your script's documentation, then just call your script with the `--help` option:
+If you want to read your script's documentation, then just call your script with `--help` option:
 ```
 $ path/to/my-cool-script.php --help